Petro Gazz Angels

-The Petro Gazz Angels is a professional women's volleyball team playing in the Premier Volleyball League (PVL).
+The Petro Gazz Angels were a professional women's volleyball team playing in the Premier Volleyball League (PVL).

 History

 The team debuted in the 2018 PVL Reinforced Conference.
-Petro Gazz Angels was primarily composed of former players of the DLSU Lady Spikers in the UAAP and the CSB Lady Blazers in the NCAA.
+Petro Gazz Angels was primarily composed of former players from CSB Lady Blazers in the NCAA and DLSU Lady Spikers in the UAAP.

-Petro Gazz won their first conference in 2019 winning the Reinforced Conference.
-This was followed by a 2022 Reinforced Conference title under coach Rald Ricafort.
+Petro Gazz won their first conference in the 2019 Reinforced Conference, followed by a 2022 Reinforced Conference title under coach Rald Ricafort.
 They often lost to the Creamline Cool Smashers in the finals.

 Under Oliver Almadro, Petro Gazz finished second in the 2023 First All-Filipino Conference.
-However the latter half of the 2023 season, saw Petro Gazz's worse finish; ninth place in the Invitational under Almadro and sixth place in the Second All-Filipino Conference under Timmy Santo Tomas.
+However the latter half of the 2023 season, Petro Gazz's worse finish; ninth place in the Invitational under Almadro and sixth place in the Second All-Filipino Conference under Timmy Santo Tomas.

 At the start of the 2024 season, the club hired Japanese coach Koji Tsuzurabara.
 Petro Gazz return to the podium after finishing third at the 2024 All-Filipino Conference.
 However in the 2024 Reinforced Conference, Creamline ended Petro Gazz' stint in the quarterfinals.

-In 2025, they won their first ever All-Filipino Conference title by winning the 2024–25 competition.